Skilled Worker Visa Points Guide 2025

 An applicant on the Skilled Worker route must earn 20 mandatory points for a ‘job at an appropriate skill level’.
 This means that the job role for which the applicant is being sponsored must fall within an eligible occupation code listed under either Appendix Skilled Occupations or Appendix Immigration Salary List of the Immigration Rules.

-In most cases, this means that the job role on offer must be skilled to at least Level 3 on the Regulated Qualifications Framework (RQF) for both England and Northern Ireland, or the equivalent level in either Wales or Scotland, being broadly equivalent to A-level standard.
-This does not mean that the proposed new recruit has to possess A-levels, or even equivalent qualifications, but that the work they will be doing must be at that level.
+In most cases, this means that the job role on offer must be skilled to at least Level 6 on the Regulated Qualifications Framework (RQF) – broadly equivalent to bachelor’s degree standard – except where the job appears on the new Temporary Shortage List (TSL) or Immigration Salary List (ISL).
+This does not mean that the proposed new recruit must have a degree, or even equivalent qualifications – it means the role and the work they will be doing must be at that level.

 When assigning the CoS, the applicant’s sponsor must choose an occupation code that reflects the true nature of the role and its salary, where the Home Office caseworker deciding the application must be satisfied that the sponsor has not chosen a less appropriate occupation code for any one of the following reasons: